Boral’s $1.14b loss prompts review

-Building suppliers provider Boral has slumped to a full-year loss of $1.14 billion after it wrote down the value of assets due to the weakened Australian and US housing markets.
+Building supplies provider Boral has slumped to a full-year loss of $1.14 billion after it wrote down the value of assets, mostly in its US business.

 The statutory result follows the summer bushfires, floods and COVID-19 pandemic suspending production, lowering production volumes and raising costs.